 - a.
-In 2022, Civista Bank has made 21 CDL's totaling \$68,328,000.00.
-CDL's support affordable housing (including multifamily rental housing) for low and moderate income members of our communities, and various additional community services targeted to low and moderate income individuals as well as activities that promote economic development, and revitalize/stabilize low and moderate income geographic areas.
-These loans also assist in designated disaster areas or distressed or under-served non-metropolitan middle income areas. - b.
-In 2022, Civista Bank made approximately \$9,364,977.00 in CDIs within our communities.
+In 2023, Civista Bank has made 31 CDL's totaling \$54,453,000.00.
+CDL's support affordable housing (including multifamily rental housing) for low and moderate income members of our communities, and various additional community services targeted to low and moderate income individuals as well as activities that promote economic development and revitalize/stabilize low and moderate income geographic areas.
+These loans also assist in designated disaster areas or distressed or under-served non-metropolitan middle-income areas. - b.
+Through 2023, Bank has made an aggregate commitment to invest \$20,900,075.00 into CDIs within our communities.
 CDIs are qualified investments including qualifying grants, donations or in-kind contributions that benefit our communities.
 CDIs serve low and moderate income areas or individuals to support community development initiatives like affordable housing, economic development, revitalization and/or stabilization of existing housing as well as various other community services.
 CDIs are responsive to the overall credit and community development needs.

-3. Employee and Corporate donations of time and money within our Communities a.
+3. Employee and Corporate Donations of Time and Money within our Communities a.
 Employee Donations